-High-quality trainings online during the pandemic
+High-quality trainings held online during the pandemic

 The CFT offers a full schedule of topnotch online trainings and, in normal times, in-person trainings.
 During the COVID-19 pandemic, however, our in-person courses have shifted to an online format.
 You may find course descriptions below.